Oxeigns/Rose/README.md

    python main.py
    ```
     The bot will exit with an error message if any required credential is missing.
-    All logs are output at the DEBUG level for easy diagnostics.
+     All logs are output at the INFO level by default.

 Set `DEPLOY_MODE=worker` to run the bot with long polling.
 When deploying as a
 web service you can use `DEPLOY_MODE=webhook` together with `WEBHOOK_URL` and